cloudblog004/fantasticfoodies/content/en/posts/2923-how-to-prepare-favorite-chicken-pancit.md

 Chicken pancit 🤤 is one of the most popular of current trending meals in the world.
 It is easy, it's fast, it tastes yummy.
 It's appreciated by millions daily.
 They're fine and they look fantastic.
 Chicken pancit 🤤 is something that I've loved my whole life.

-Perceived as the Filipino counterpart to &#34;Pasta&#34;, the term &#34;Pancit&#34; refers to the starchy noodles used in most local dishes.
+Perceived as the Filipino counterpart to *Pasta*, the term *Pancit* refers to the starchy noodles used in most local dishes.
 In this recipe, Chef John Chua.
 Pancit is a Filipino dish made using meat, vegetables, and thin rice noodles.
 It is full of flavor, high volume, and fairly STANDARD RECIPE.

 To get started with this particular recipe, we must prepare a few components.
 You can have chicken pancit 🤤 using 9 ingredients and 10 steps.
 Here is how you cook that.